Spencerio1/Spencerios-Mod-Mod/README.md

 Spencerio's Mod Mod
 ===================

-The official repository for Spencerio's Mod Mod, a Modification for Minecraft.
+The official repository for Spencerio's Mod Mod, a modification for Minecraft.

+See the wiki for more information.